graphql/graphiql/README.md

 This is an open source project, and we welcome contributions.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

-## Initiatives

-Lots of activity lately!
-These things are in progress currently:

-- making web and IDE services 100% [LSP](https://langserver.org) specification complete
-- a monaco editor mode
-- extensions and themes to make GraphiQL a multipurpose tool for building GraphQL IDEs

 ### Fielding Proposals!